aliees/ai-api-tester/PROJECT_DOCUMENTATION.md

 2.  **Click the "Choose File" button** in the "API Request" section of the application.
 3.  **Select your CSV file.** The test cases will be automatically loaded into the "Generated Test Cases" table.
 4.  **Click the "Run Tests" button** to execute the imported test cases.
+### Downloading Reports

+The application provides two options for downloading test reports:

+*   **JSON Report**: A raw JSON file containing the detailed results of the test run.
+*   **HTML Report**: A professional, self-contained HTML file with a summary of the test results, a chart visualizing the passed and failed tests, and a detailed breakdown of each test case.

 ## 5. Getting Started